tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: describe RH as "stalwart"
 		- DONE: Have the hedgehog think burt is playing if he attacks with a non-weapon
 			- DONE: starts making wax-on, wax-off motions with paws
-	- INPROC: link lantern, sword, and jug to Infocom history but unify with fantasy genre (no battery)
+	- DONE: link lantern, sword, and jug to Infocom history but unify with fantasy genre (no battery)
 		- DONE: lantern description (but no battery)
 		- DONE: Upate water_bottle to Enchanter jug description
 		- DONE: Update shiny_sword to Zork I elven sword description (elven runes)
-	- INPROC: shiny sword glows near enemies?
+	- DONE: shiny sword glows near enemies?
 		- DONE: research Zork options
 			- FINDING: 1 rm away: "Your sword is glowing with a faint blue glow"
 			- FINDING: 2 rm away: "Your sword is no longer glowing"